mrvivekkr/data-structures-algorithms/MedianFinder.md

 2. Move the max element from `leftMaxHeap` to `rightMinHeap`.
 3. Balance sizes: If `rightMinHeap` has more elements, move min to `leftMaxHeap`.

-This ensures the largest of the smaller half and the smallest of the larger half are always accessible in O(1) time, and balancing keeps the data ready for median calculation.
+This way, the largest of the smaller half and the smallest of the larger half are always accessible in O(1) time, and their balance helps in calculating the median efficiently.

 ---